wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

 ### Preparation for Next Session

+- Review the statistics refactoring plan for implementation details
-- Review the spider-component-plan.md document for detailed requirements and next implementation chunks.
+- Review the spider-component-plan.md document for detailed requirements and next implementation chunks
-- Plan for further UI/UX improvements and additional component integration.
+- Plan for further UI/UX improvements and additional component integration

 ## 2025-05-11